tristanpenman/json-preprocessor/README.md

 ## Acknowledgements

-Shout-out to [elruwen](https://github.com/elruwen) for early code reviews.
+Thanks to [elruwen](https://github.com/elruwen) for early code reviews, and [cvlvxi](https://github.com/cvlvxi) for help modernising the code.